 Both of the projects below are hosted by FamilyTreeDNA and focus on families that have deep roots in New Mexico.

 Thinking about having your DNA tested or not sure how to interpret your results?
 Join this group led by DNA expert John Farris from the Albuquerque Genealogical Society for a discussion and assistance.
-Now meeting on the FIRST THURSDAY of the month, 10:30 am to noon, Genealogy Center, Main Library 2nd floor, downtown Albuquerque.
-Free and open to the public.
-No registration required.
-Next meeting will be Thursday, February 7, 2019.
+Now meeting on the FIRST THURSDAY of the month, 10:30 am to noon.
+Because the Main Library will be closed for renovations at the end of May and beginning of June, the June meeting of this group will be held at a special location.
+Check the AGS website for details.
 You can also get assistance from Mr. Farris with your DNA questions at the Research Day on the third Saturday of the month.

 Visit the webpage for this group on the Albuquerque Genealogical Society website: